Drischdaan/Drischdaan/README.md

 <div>
     <div>
         Nice to see you here!
 My name is Tristan (aka.
 Drischdaan).
-I am from germany and currently I am a apprentice at a company that develops <a href="https://en.wikipedia.org/wiki/Enterprise_resource_planning">erp</a> software.
+I am from germany and currently I am working at a company that develops <a href="https://en.wikipedia.org/wiki/Enterprise_resource_planning">erp</a> software.
 In my free time I like to develop my own projects, play games with friends or just hang out with them.
     </div>
     <br>
     <div>